RayBB/tiktok-slackbot/README.md

 I hoped to use the [unfurl api](https://api.slack.com/docs/message-link-unfurling) to attach the video.
 Unforunately, that's not possible and Slack only shows [previews](https://slack.com/help/articles/204399343-Share-links-and-set-preview-preferences) from whitelisted apps.
 The good news is that Twitter is whitelisted.
 So we can upload a to Twitter and then let Slack unfurl that.

 ![Software Flow Diagram Here](media/flow.svg)

+I decided not to upload the MP4 directly to Slack because that would hog your Slack storage and litter the files search.

 ### General Flow:
 Slack -> TikTok -> Twitter -> Slack